Safety and Travel Insurance Advice for the UAE

 General Safety Tips and Staying Healthy in the United Arab Emirates

-Desert Life.
-The UAE is a subtropical desert.
-The country typically experiences very hot summers – peaking in heat in July and August – and fairly dry, mild winters.
-The country rarely receives rainfall making dust storms a hazard, although when rain occurs, flooding can also be an issue.
 Heatstroke is one of the most common issues travelers to the UAE experience.
-Be sure to drink plenty of water, however, you should avoid drinking tap water or beverages containing ice made with tap water.
+Be sure to drink plenty of water.
+However, you should avoid drinking tap water or beverages containing ice made with tap water, because it may be contaminated with bacteria or other impurities.
 Bottled water or carbonated beverages in a can will be the safest choice to drink.

-Clothing.
 Due to the hot climate, tourists are often tempted to wear loose-fitting, casual clothing.
 Dress codes in the UAE are closely tied with religious views and even the legal system.
 Men should dress conservatively and show very little skin.
-Women should follow the same rules to a greater extreme, making sure not to show bare shoulders, knees, legs, or arms.
-In some areas – although usually not in the touristy parts – women may be required to cover their faces as well.
-While this may be inconvenient, covering up is also the best way to protect against extreme sun exposure, in addition to wearing sunscreen whenever outdoors.
+Women should follow the same rules to a greater extent, making sure not to show bare shoulders, knees, legs, or arms.

 Vaccines, Necessary Medicines, and Pharmacies When Traveling to the United Arab Emirates

-Vaccinations.
 Before departing to the UAE, it is important to check that you are current with all routine vaccinations.
-The CDC recommends that travelers and expats in the UAE get a booster shot for Hepatitis A and Typhoid, both of which can be spread through food.
-The best way to avoid these diseases is to avoid undercooked food or game meat that would not be served in the US.
-Some travelers may want to also get a Hepatitis B shot, however, this disease can be avoided by avoiding sexual contact, abstaining from drug use that requires injection, and not getting piercings or tattoos while abroad.
-Rabies vaccinations are only recommended if you will be traveling through remote areas or working closely with animals.
-There are a variety of international sites to help you stay up to date on any changes or advice that applies to a safe trip abroad.
+The CDC recommends that travelers to and expats in the UAE get a booster shot for hepatitis A and typhoid, both of which can be spread through food.
+The best way to avoid these diseases is to keep away from undercooked food or game meat that typically would not be served in the US.

-Pharmacies.
 Most pharmacists in the UAE are expats themselves and it’s a growing industry there.
-You’ll be able to find pharmacies in most private and public hospitals, and the number is increasing due to its rapid growth in expatriates.
-Besides Abu Dhabi and Dubai, 24-hour pharmacies may be difficult to locate.
-Most are open Saturday-Thursday.
-Some may be open for limited hours on Friday, but most are closed due to religious activities.
+You’ll be able to find pharmacies in most private and public hospitals, and the number is increasing due to the rapid growth in expatriates.

 Medical Services in the United Arab Emirates